-You know you are a food nerd when you are extremely excited about the cracking of a Parmigiano Reggiano wheel and sampling of the heart of the “king of cheeses”.
+You know you are a food nerd when you are incredibly excited about the cracking of a Parmigiano Reggiano wheel and sampling the heart of the “king of cheeses”.
 It happened this past weekend at Whole Foods, and I’m in cheese heaven.
 Those samples were the best pieces of cheese I’ve ever had.
-Since I bought a big piece of Parmigiano that day, I wanted to make something that is hard to find in stores, real Parmigiano Reggiano crisps.
+Since I bought a big chunk of Parmigiano that day, I wanted to make something hard to find in stores, real Parmigiano Reggiano crisps.

 Parmigiano Reggiano “The King of Cheeses”.
 Difference from Parmesan explained?

 According to www.parmigianoreggiano.com, Parmigiano-Reggiano is produced exclusively in the provinces of Parma, Reggio Emilia, Modena and parts of the provinces of Mantua and Bologna, on the plains, hills and mountains enclosed between the rivers Po and Reno.
-You can read all the details about the history and the craftsmanship that making the “king of cheese” involves at the above link.
+You can read all the details about the history and craftsmanship involved in making the “king of cheese” at the above link.

 Milk and casein A1 and A2